 7. Cockos Reaper

-Cockos Reaper gained huge popularity since it launched in back 2006.
-If I say it an all in one DAW then it would not be wrong.
+Cockos Reaper gained huge popularity since it launched in 2006.
+If I say it all in one DAW then it would not be wrong.
 Along with Live audio and VST recording, it also facilitates a full mixing console, great notation editing, and also be used for video scoring.
-And the main benefit of having this DAW is the ability to build your own toolbars, menus and macros.
+And the main benefit of having this DAW is the ability to build your own toolbars, menus, and macros.

 - Lightweight Software – Reaper is just 66MB software which doesn’t put any extra load on your computer.
 You can easily run this DAW on an average computer.
-Even you can install it on any portable drive such as Pan Drive.
+Even you can install it on any portable drive such as Pen Drive.